What is Recce (Data Review Agent)

 - Team collaboration: When reviewers need to understand impact, not just see code changes

-- Standardized validation: When you need consistent review across senior and junior team members
+- Standardized validation: When you need consistent pull request review across senior and junior team members

 - Unknown unknowns: When you can't predict what might break from a change